“If you use all the abilities you were designed with, you should become stronger….”

 On a never-ending quest to use all the abilities he was designed with, Eric Hagmann has been actively working toward becoming stronger as a vocalist, pianist, arranger, and educator.
 He holds a Bachelor’s Degree from the University of Minnesota: Duluth where he studied Music Theory and Composition with an emphasis in piano.
-He is currently pursuing a Master’s Degree in Jazz Studies with an emphasis in Jazz Voice at the University of Northern Colorado, and he is proud to hold the position of the Vocal Jazz Teaching Assistant for the 2020-2021 school year.
+In June of 2021, he completed his Master’s Degree in Jazz Studies with an emphasis in Jazz Voice at the University of Northern Colorado where he was proud to hold the position of the Vocal Jazz Teaching Assistant for the 2020-2021 school year.

 Before arriving in Colorado, Eric spent seven years as an adjunct faculty at The College of St. Scholastica in Duluth, MN where he had the privilege of directing Vocal Revolution, a contemporary pop a cappella ensemble.
 His experience with vocal music runs deep having sung with choirs as early as elementary school.
 In college, he sang with the Downbeat Award-winning vocal jazz ensemble, Lake Effect, under the direction of mentor Tina Thielen-Gaffey.
 Toward the end of his undergrad, he cofounded Fermata Nowhere, an a cappella ensemble consisting of fellow vocal jazz members for which he acted as the primary arranger.
 After graduation, he had the great of honor of performing with the Phil Mattson Singers, and he was fortunate to participate in Phil’s final DCINY Vocal Jazz Festival held at Carnegie Hall in New York City.
 Later, Eric spent four years singing with the Twin Ports Choral Project in Duluth, MN under the direction of Bret Amundson.